+The Equity Incentive Plan was most recently approved by shareholders at the annual and special meeting of shareholders held on September 19, 2016, and has not been amended since then.
 The material terms of the current Equity Incentive Plan are described in this Information Circular under the heading "Securities Authorized for Issuance Under Equity Compensation Plans".
-A copy of the Company's Equity Incentive Plan is attached as Schedule "B" to the Information Circular.
+A copy of the Company's Equity Incentive Plan is attached as Schedule "B" to this Information Circular.